 Using Constraints with CPM Scheduling Software

 There are many “bells and whistles” in modern CPM scheduling software.
 One of them is the ability to use constraints to better represent the realities of a construction project.

-The three types of constraints that I use sparingly when I develop CPM schedules are:
+There are only three types of constraints that I use sparingly when I develop CPM schedules and they are:

 - Start On or After (Early Start Constraint): This limits when an activity can begin.